Last updated on April 15th, 2021 at 04:21 pm

 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 In fact, they are used as a resource for IFCN fact-checkers.

 Overall, we rate Breaking Defense Right-Center Biased based on editorial positions that favor a more right-leaning authoritarian military approach.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 2/11/2017) Updated (4/15/2021)